Skip to content

 Workbench Tools

-The Terminal hyperlink does not always work reliably.
+The Terminal hyperlink does not exist on workbench page.
 If you want terminal.
 Please use the tools dropdown in the Jupyter Notebook.
-The Terminal hyperlink does not always work reliably.
-If you want terminal, please use the tools dropdown in the Jupyter Notebook.
 Open terminal in user workspace

 Finally logout